-A-Engrossed: An engrossed (meaning "to make a final fair copy of") bill is a bill that is printed with amendments incorporated into its text.
-If a bill is engrossed, it will be printed as "HB NNNN A-Eng.," meaning "House Bill NNNN, including its amendments."
+A-Engrossed: An engrossed (meaning "to make a final fair copy of") bill is a bill that is printed with its amendments.
+If a bill is engrossed, it will be printed as "HB , A-Eng.," meaning "House Bill , including its amendments."
 A bill may be amended more than once; in that case, the bill will be printed "B-Eng.," and so on.

 Administrative Rule: Any agency directive, standard, regulation or statement of general applicability that implements, interprets or prescribes law or policy, or describes the procedure or practice requirements of any agency.
-(ORS 183.310(9))